Skip to Content

 Sealers are usually applied in two thin, even coats.
 A sprayer is the application method of choice.

-How Long to Wait Before Sealing Pavers
+How Long to Wait Before Sealing

-Ideally, you would seal pavers as soon as they are installed, before any grime has accumulated.
+Ideally, you would seal pavers as soon as they are installed before any grime has accumulated.
 The joint sand needs to be set with water before sealers can be applied, and this process can take a day or two, depending on the size of your hardscaping.

 How to Clean Pavers Before Sealing

-You can scrub the pavers to remove accumulation using a stiff-bristled brush, but a power washer will be faster and easier.
+You can scrub the surface to remove accumulation using a stiff-bristled brush, but a power washer will be faster and easier.
 They can be rented for an afternoon or a weekend at many home improvement centers.

 Video on How to Clean and Seal Pavers: